Where can I find information about genetic modification?

 Gene therapy: genetic modification of humans, or medicines, to treat or cure genetic diseases such as Cystic Fibrosis, or Haemophilia.

 Explore these GM controversies as well as others using the EPIC resources below.
+Remember to chat to an AnyQuestions librarian or your school librarian for a EPIC password first.

-This website has news articles, statistics and other information about GM and other important global issues including the benefits and risks of Genetically Modified Foods.
+This website has news articles, statistics and other information about GM and other important global issues including the benefits and risks of genetically modified foods.

 Opposing Viewpoints has some great essays arguing both for, and against, Genetic Modification.

-- Search for 'genetic modification' or
+- Search for 'genetic modification'.

 Tips: Opposing Viewpoints in context brings up lots of different types of results, news articles, primary sources etc. To narrow your search results down to just the viewpoint essays, click on the word Viewpoints at the top of the result list.